Connect with others who understand.

 Foods To Avoid During Bladder Cancer Treatment

-In addition to focusing on specific foods for bladder health, it’s beneficial to limit some foods that may be harmful to your health.
-A research study found Western dietary patterns increased the risk of bladder cancer recurrence (bladder cancer coming back).
-This type of diet includes high levels of fat, animal meat, processed foods, and added sugars.
+In addition to focusing on specific foods for bladder health, you’ll want to limit some foods that may be harmful.
+One study found that a typical Western-style diet may raise the risk of bladder cancer coming back.
+This type of diet is high in fat, red and processed meats, and added sugar.

 The American Cancer Society recommends limiting or avoiding the following for overall cancer prevention: